 This program has demonstrated effectiveness in reducing delinquency and addressing juvenile crime as it has shown a decrease in the number of adjudicated offenses including, drug related and violent offenses.
 A Violation of Probation Matrix was implemented to help officers seek fewer violations by using alternative sanctions.
 Furthermore, youth are supervised by JAIS assessment strategy and the VOP Matrix sanctions correlate to the youth's strategy thereby focusing on both the youth's risks and criminogenic needs while attempting to avoid a return to detention.
+This team supervises youth who are categorized as "High Risk" in their criminogenic risk/needs assessment.

-The Juvenile Intensive Supervision Unit (Formerly Juvenile High Risk Offender Program) expands intensive, community based supervision of high-risk juvenile court wards and the enforcement of Court orders.
+The Intensive Juvenile Supervision (IJS) Unit expands intensive, community based supervision of high-risk juvenile court wards and the enforcement of Court orders.
 The objective is to reduce juvenile criminal involvement in the target population and increase offender accountability by actively enforcing outstanding juvenile court warrants, providing intensive supervision of youth, and utilizing targeted strategies related to their JAIS assessment.
-The program also strengthens existing law enforcement and probation partnerships by increasing the number of police/probation teams available to focus on this population.

 One area that has been identified as needing enhancement is opportunities for this population to gain employment skills and eventually jobs.
-While Probation staffing and services in FY 20/21 will remain the same, additional funding will be allocated for Employment Development contracts.
 During FY 18/19, a new partnership with the County Workforce Development agency was created.
 Through the partnership, an In-Custody and Out-of-Custody employment development program called "Let's Work" was created.
-Since its inception, 96 In-Custody youth have been served, with 27 youth participating in the Out-of-Custody program.
-Of those Out-of-Custody, 11 youth have graduated and 5 have gained and maintained part-time employment.
 Youth are followed for 12-months after employment to track progress.

-Continued Program Enhancement: Additional funding will be allocated for professional services contracts for Employment Development for this targeted population.
+The IJS Unit and employment program will continue in FY 21/22.

+This "High Risk" supervision unit and the related employment program support the goals of both the Intervention and Enforcement areas of the Local Action Plan.